Greece Moments Greece Moments

 ➲ To the ferry search with Ferryhopper*

-Pythagorio in the south is served by the catamarans of the Dodekanisos Seaways, which sail Samos with the Dodecanese Islands Connects.
-This makes Samos a great island hopping station to explore other islands such as Ikaria, Patmos and Leros.
+Pythagorio in the south is served by the catamarans of Dodekanisos Seaways, which connect Samos with the Dodecanese Islands.
+This makes Samos a great island-hopping base for exploring other islands such as Ikaria, Patmos and Leros.
 More information about island hopping can be found here: Island hopping Greece

 Samos Youtube Video